smithjd/sql-pet/docs/12-a-production-perspective.md

 ## Standards for production jobs

-* writing tests for you rqueries
+* writing tests for your queries